 The Optimum Patient Care Research Database (OPCRD) is a quality-controlled, respiratory-focused database containing anonymous data from general practices throughout the UK and approved for clinical research by the Health Research Authority of the UK NHS (REC reference: 15/EM/0150).20 At the time of the study, the OPCRD contained longitudinal medical record data of over 1.7 million patients from more than 400 UK general practices.
 The anonymized point-of-care records for each patient include demographic information, disease diagnoses as Read codes, prescriptions issued during consultations or as renewals, test results, and information transcribed from secondary care visits and hospitalizations.

-The study was conducted in line with recommendations for observational research, including an a priori research plan, study registration, commitment to publish, and an independent steering committee not remunerated for their participation (please see Online Repository).
+This study was an initiative of the Respiratory Effectiveness Group, an investigator-led, not-for-profit, real-life respiratory research and advocacy initiative.21 The study was conducted in line with recommendations for observational research, including an a priori research plan, study registration, commitment to publish, and an independent steering committee not remunerated for their participation (please see Online Repository).
 Written informed consent was not necessary because data were anonymous; however, patients had been given the option to prohibit use of their anonymized data for research use.

 Patients 12–80 years old with an asthma diagnostic Read code recorded before study start, active asthma, and at least 3 years of continuous data were included in the study population.
 Active asthma was defined as two or more prescriptions for asthma drugs during study year 1 (short-acting β2 agonist [SABA], inhaled corticosteroids [ICS], long-acting β2 agonist [LABA], fixed-dose ICS/LABA combination, leukotriene receptor antagonist [LTRA], and/or theophylline), as well as no Read code for resolved asthma during the 3-year study period.
 Those with a concurrent diagnosis of chronic obstructive pulmonary disease (COPD Read code) recorded at any time in the database (ever-recorded) were excluded from the analyses.